FX4 continues Ford’s cool special edition old Ranger run-out party

 ITS A GOOD OLD XLT 4×4 UNDER THE SKIN

-For the rest, Ranger FX4 is basically a good old XLT 4×4 under the skin rather than the flagship biturbo.
-But does that matter?
-Nope.
 The 132 kW 420 Nm made in PE single snail 2-litre still offers performance on the sharp side of a diesel four-pot double cab knife.
 Better, in fact, than its discounted selling price suggests versus its biturbo kin.
+It’s also quiet, composed and easy on the road.
+Ranger strengths we expect the new one to even further improve upon.

 Packing that bakkie’s 10-speed auto box with its wider spread of ratios and intelligent tech, FX4 is easy and willing on the road.
 Its pleasing in its throttle response and feel as the gearbox seamlessly engages the ideal cog for your current speed and pedal position.
 It pulls secretly and strongly in top gear, dropping a gear or two as the inclines increase, before shifting back up again.
 To suit declining road levels in effortless comfort, and economy.

-Ranger XLT FX4 rides more like and SUV than a bakkie.
+Ranger XLT FX4 rides more like an SUV than a bakkie.
 Thanks its rear mounted anti-roll bar for improved roll control, softer front spring rates, lower tyre pressures and specific 4×4 damper rates.
-That makes for a smoother rough-road drive thanks to enhanced directional stability and a far better ride over rutted or corrugated surfaces.
+As already noted, that makes for a smoother rough-road drive thanks to enhanced directional stability and a far better ride over rutted or corrugated surfaces.
 Especially when heavily laden and towing.

-At the end of the day however, no matter how cool this one is, one has to weigh up whether to wait to see how big a premium the all-new Ranger will command when it arrives very soon, or take one of these high value, highs spec FX4s, or any of the other specials now available on the Ranger range.
-That is for you to decide.
+At the end of the day however, no matter how cool this one is, one has to weigh up whether to wait to see how big a premium the all-new Ranger will command when it arrives very soon, or take one of these high value, high spec FX4s, or any of the other specials now available on the Ranger range.
+That is for you to decide. — Michele Lupini

 Images & testing — Giordano Lupini